mconnor/pi-copy/prescribing-info-copy.md

 * Keep SOLOSEC and all medications out of the reach of children.

+# new copy

 This Patient Information and Instructions for Use have been approved by the US Food and Drug Administration.
 Revised: 06/2019
 Manufactured for and Distributed by: Lupin Pharmaceuticals, Inc., Baltimore, MD 21202
 © 2019 Symbiomix Therapeutics, LLC (A Lupin Company).
-All Rights Reserved

- Solosec® is a registered trademark of Symbiomix Therapeutics, LLC (A Lupin Company)
+All Rights Reserved Solosec is a registered trademark of Symbiomix Therapeutics, LLC (A Lupin Company)
 226679

-PACKAGE LABEL.PRINCIPAL DISPLAY PANEL
+**PACKAGE LABEL.PRINCIPAL DISPLAY PANEL**
-Principal Display Panel - Individual Carton
+**Principal Display Panel - Individual Carton**

-solosec® 2g

-secnidazole
+**solosec&reg; 2g**
+**secnidazole**
 NDC 27437-051-01

-Oral Granules

-1 Unit-of-Use Packet

-Rx Only
+**Oral Granules**
+**1 Unit-of-Us e Packet**
+**Rx Only**

-LUPIN PHARMACEUTICALS, INC.
+**LUPIN PHARMACEUTICALS, INC.**

-USUAL DOSAGE: One packet.
+**USUAL DOSAGE:** One packet.

-Solosec®granules should be administered as follows:
+**Solos ec granules should be administered as follows:**

-Sprinkle onto applesauce, yogurt or pudding.
+* Sprinkle onto applesauce, yogurt or pudding.
 The granules will not dissolve.
 Consume all of the granules within 30 minutes.

-Consume the contents of one packet without chewing or crunching the granules.
+* Consume the contents of one packet without chewing or crunching the granules.

-A glass of water may be taken to aid in swallowing.
+* A glass of water may be taken to aid in swallowing.

-May be taken at any time with, before or after a meal.
+* May be taken at any time with, before or after a meal.

-Store at 20-25°C (68-77°F); excursions permitted to 15-30°C (59-86°F)
+**Store at 20-25°C (68-77°F); excursions permitted to 15-30°C (59-86°F)**

-(See USP Controlled Room Temperature).
+**(See USP Controlled Room Temperature).**

-Manufactured for and Distributed by: Lupin Pharmaceuticals, Inc., Baltimore, MD 21202
+**Manufactured for and Distributed by:** Lupin Pharmaceuticals, Inc., Baltimore, MD 21202
 © 2019 Symbiomix Therapeutics, LLC (A Lupin Company).
 All Rights Reserved

-Solosec® is a registered trademark of Symbiomix Therapeutics, LLC (A Lupin Company)
+Solosec is a registered trademark of Symbiomix Therapeutics, LLC (A Lupin Company)
 Revised June 2019
 Position pharmacy label over this panel
 Product of Italy

-solosec®2g
+solosec&reg; 2g
 secnidazole
 Rx Only

 Image 01
 Principal Display Panel - Display Carton